Company Business Model

 Compliance Statement Summary

-We accept our responsibility as a key entity within the procurement and supply chain of skilled labour and professionals.
+As an organisation, we fully accept our responsibility as a key entity within the procurement and supply chain of skilled labour and professionals.
+We review our policies and procedures regularly to ensure their effectiveness and we aim to increase our positive impact year on year.

-- Increase our efforts in focusing on sustainability, including creating a safe work environment and treating everyone with respect
+- Continue to increase our efforts in focusing on Sustainability and Ethics, including creating a safe work environment and treating everyone with respect

-- Continue to strengthen our training materials and raising our staff awareness about Modern Slavery and prevention of child labour, forced labour and human trafficking
+- Continue to deliver mandatory training to all staff and raising our staff awareness about Modern Slavery and prevention of child labour, forced labour and human trafficking

 - Collaborate with our clients in this area